oemden/Enable-TRIM-10104plus/readme.md

 	pkgbuild: Wrote package to enabletrim10104plus.pkg

-or simply use the script `enableTrim10104plus.sh` in the script folder from ARD.
+or simply use the script `postinstall` in the script folder from ARD.

 or just run from the command line